KdoubleUs/WhereTo-App/planning/contributions.md

 - Deployed back-end to Heroku and front-end to Netlify.

 - Kept track of the git workflow and reviewed/approved merge & pull requests.

+- Used styled components for screens.

+- Handled back-end for restaurants model.

+- Handled debugging for deployment & backend.

 ## <em>Ainsley</em>